Irish orthography: Letters and letter names

-English letter names are generally used in colloquial and formal speech but there are modern Irish letter names (based on the original Latin names), similar to other languages that use a Latin script alphabet.
+English letter names are generally used in both colloquial and formal speech but there are modern Irish letter names (based on the original Latin names), similar to other languages that use a Latin script alphabet.
 Tree names were historically used to name the letters.
 Tradition taught that they all derived from the names of Ogham letters, though it is now known that only some of the earliest were named after trees.